arafhossain/stream-line-backend/README.md

 This is the backend WebSocket server for the **Stream-Line** chat application.
 It handles real-time communication between clients in group and direct chat rooms.

+The front-end code can be found here: [Stream-line](https://github.com/arafhossain/stream-line)

 ## 🛠️ Tech Stack

 - Node.js